- The Irish Times

 - Indie Author Land

-Robert J. Avrech is an Emmy Award winning Hollywood screenwriter and the author of the prize-winning novel, The Hebrew Kid and the Apache Maiden.
+Robert J. Avrech, Emmy Award-winning Hollywood screenwriter, author of The Hebrew Kid and the Apache Maiden.

 Herman Mast III, Emeritus, Department of History, University of Connecticut